 Jubilee, Black Engineers and

 NSBE Magazine.
-Adrienne’s poetry, essays and reviews have been published or are forthcoming in
+Adrienne’s poetry, essays and reviews have been published in

 The Southampton Review, Chautauqua,